moritzjakob/STL-FEM-Solver/README.md

 ### FEM Setup and Definition
 - **Material Selection:** Choose from available materials to assign material properties for FEM analysis.
 - **Boundary Conditions:**
-  - Define boundary constraints using **plane-based mesh selection**.
+  - Define boundary constraints using plane-based mesh selection.
   - Intuitive GUI interaction for applying boundary conditions.
 - **Load Definition:**
   - **Point Loads:** Apply multiple point loads, each with an independent direction vector and magnitude.
-    Visualize load directions via **arrow indicators** directly in the 3D scene.
+    Visualize load directions via arrow indicators directly in the 3D scene.
-  - **Area Loads:** Apply distributed loads by selecting facets individually or using a **paint tool** for faster region selection.
+  - **Area Loads:** Apply distributed loads by selecting facets individually or using a paint tool for faster region selection.
     Assign direction vectors and load values for the defined area.

 ---

 ### FEM Solving and Meshing
-- **Tetrahedral Meshing:** Automatically generate a tetrahedral volume mesh using **Gmsh** before solving.
+- **Tetrahedral Meshing:** Automatically generate a tetrahedral volume mesh using Gmsh before solving.
-- **Adaptive Solver Selection:** The program automatically chooses between a **direct solver** (for smaller meshes) and an **iterative solver** (for larger meshes) based on mesh size and complexity.
+- **Adaptive Solver Selection:** The program automatically chooses between a direct solver (for smaller meshes) and an iterative solver (for larger meshes) based on mesh size and complexity.
-- **Result Export:** The solver produces a structured **results directory** containing:
+- **Result Export:** The solver produces a structured results directory containing:
-  - 'results_mesh.xdmf' — FEM result mesh for visualization
+  - 'results_mesh.xdmf' - FEM result mesh for visualization
-  - 'mesh_quality.json' — Metrics on mesh quality
+  - 'mesh_quality.json' - Metrics on mesh quality
-  - 'fem_results.json' — Summary of FEM solution parameters and solver information
+  - 'fem_results.json' - Summary of FEM solution parameters and solver information

 ---